labouz/NEPIP_NGA/1_vCtrl_wrkFlw/vCtrl_wrkFlw.md

 ## Workflow and Efficiencies in RStudio

 Below, I will highlight a few recommendations that will make the workflow of any project much smoother for your current self, future self, and others.
-I will try and show you how do these tasks within the RStudio IDE and using the very helpful [usethis](https://usethis.r-lib.org/) package.
+I will try and show you how do these tasks within the RStudio IDE and using the very helpful [usethis](https://usethis.r-lib.org/) and [here](https://cran.r-project.org/web/packages/here/index.html) packages.
-*usethis* is a package designed to aid in the automation of repetitive tasks which will make workflow much smoother.
+*usethis* is a package designed to aid in the automation of repetitive tasks which will make workflow much smoother and *here* allows for more disciplined and safe file paths.

 ```r
 install.packages("usethis")
 ```

-It can be used to do anything from make a new package to initialising a Git repo.
+It can be used to do anything from make a new package to initializing a Git repo.
 Read the package documentation for a complete description of the package functions.
-For the purposes of this workshop, I will highlight the specific funtions that may be usefull for workflow efficiency.
+For the purposes of this workshop, I will highlight the specific functions that may be useful for workflow efficiency.

 *Source:* [](https://whattheyforgot.org/)